Updated May 16, 2026§ For Vehicles

 Tracking your own vehicle is legal.
 The TK905 in your own car, even covertly, is fine.
 No consent needed from passengers or family members who drive it.

 Workplace fleet tracking requires policy disclosure.
-The FCC’s consumer guide on tracking devices reminds employers to follow state-specific disclosure laws.
-Employers can track company vehicles, but most states require written notice to drivers.
+Reference material on employee monitoring states that location tracking of workers is typically governed by employment and privacy law, and disclosure obligations differ from state to state.
+Employers can generally track company-owned vehicles, but many states require written notice to drivers.
 Check your state’s specific employment-tracking statutes before deploying TK905s across a fleet.

 For the personal anti-theft use case (your own vehicle, hidden against future theft), the TK905 is entirely legal.
 Our no-monthly-fee GPS tracker guide covers the broader category.